Recurrent Glimpse-based Decoder for Detection with Transformer: Experiment

 \textbf{Comparison at Fewer Training Epochs} By applying the REGO on the Deformable DETR, we also compare the detection performance obtained at 36 training epochs used by many traditional detection methods \cite{lin2017feature,tian2019fcos}.
 According to the Table \ref{tab:exp-all}, we help the Deformable DETR achieve 44.8 AP using 36 training epochs while the original Deformable DETR only achieves 42.7 with 36 epochs.
 Under the same training period, our method also helps surpass FPN and FCOS greatly.
-This proves that our REGO has the benefit of reducing training costs for DETR.
+We also performed an extra experiment of REGO-DeformableDETR-X101 also trained with 36 epochs, obtaining 48.1, 67.4, 52.0 in AP, AP$_{50}$, and AP$_{75}$, respectively, which are higher than the CascadeRCNN\cite{cai2018cascade}, proving that our REGO can reduce training costs for DETR effectively.

-\textbf{Comparison with Different Backbones} { We also investigate the effectiveness of} REGO on different backbone networks, including R50\cite{he2016deep}, R101\cite{he2016deep}, and X101\cite{xie2017aggregated}.
-Besides the improvements over R50 network, the results {in Table~\ref{tab:exp-all}} also show that REGO continues to improve the baseline DETR method with both R101 and X101 networks promisingly.
-In particular, with X101 backbone network, our Deformable DETR + REGO { detector} achieves the highest AP among many state-of-the-art object detectors like Cascade Mask RCNN\cite{cai2018cascade, chen2019hybrid}.
+\textbf{Comparison with Different Backbones} We also investigate the effectiveness of REGO on different backbone networks, including R50\cite{he2016deep}, R101\cite{he2016deep}, and X101\cite{xie2017aggregated}.
+Besides the improvements over R50 network, the results in Table~\ref{tab:exp-all} also show that REGO continues to improve the baseline DETR method with both R101 and X101 networks promisingly.
+In particular, with X101 backbone network, our Deformable DETR + REGO detector achieves the highest AP among many state-of-the-art object detectors.

-\textbf{Convergence Analysis} We further study { the impact of REGO on} actual convergence.
+\textbf{Convergence Analysis} We further study the impact of REGO on actual convergence.
 Fig. \ref{fig:curve} shows the detailed convergence curves of the Deformable DETR and the Deformable DETR with REGO.
 It shows that the REGO effectively speeds up the convergence and boosts the model performance promisingly comparing to the baseline.
-In particular, REGO helps achieve comparable performance with the baseline using only 30 epochs, { \ie, 40\% less than the complete } 50 training epochs used in the baseline.
+In particular, REGO helps achieve comparable performance with the baseline using only 30 epochs, \ie, 40\% less than the complete 50 training epochs used in the baseline.
 Comparing to the first DETR which requires 500 epochs, the REGO can help reduce about 94\% of the total training period.